edoardottt/pwdsafety/README.md

 It reads from standard input the entered password.

-First, it searches in the known-pwd.txt file if there is the password or the reverse password.
+First, it searches in known-pwd1.txt and known-pwd2.txt files if there is the password or the reverse password.

+The calculation isn't immediate, **It searches for over 5.2 million passwords**

 Then, just do little calculations, checking if the basic rules are respected.